 - 10 points are awarded for a bulls eye “100”,

 - 5 points for each surface area between 95 and 105,

 - 2 points for surface areas between 90 and 95 or between 105 and 110.

 Competition between groups works well if miscalculated results lose points giving motivation for peer checking and helping each other.

 At the end of a game players should think about what they have achieved.
 Did they find all possible solutions?
 Which methods and ideas were most useful?
 What aspects of the problem remain unanswered?

 Click here to download the BRICKS, BLOCKS AND BOXES worksheet.

 Click here to download the BRICKS, BLOCKS AND BOXES Inclusion and Home learning Guide.

 Click here for Notes for Teachers.

-This problem is adapted from the NRICH task Cuboids with permission of the University of Cambridge.
+We invented this game when we adapted the Cuboids problem from NRICH with permission of the University of Cambridge.